Lisa Pifer

 Lisa Pifer (born 1967), also known as Lisafer, is an American bass player and songwriter from Los Angeles.
-She has played in many punk bands, including U.X.A., Nina Hagen, D.I., Snap-her, and Lisafer.
+She has played in many punk bands, including 45 Grave, D.I., Nina Hagen, Snap-her, U.X.A., and Lisafer.
 She is of German-Dutch descent.

+Biography

 Pifer grew up around musicians, most notably the Electric Prunes as her mother's close friend Pamela was married to James Lowe the Prunes' singer.

 The Prunes were her first look into the music world and Lisa took piano lessons and wrote songs as a child due to their influence.
-It was a permanent impression that has lasted.

-During the early 1980s, Lisa got into the punk scene and saw many of the pioneering punk bands perform and was forever hooked on the energy that spewed out of them.
-The anger, the force, and the attitude.

 It was in the 1990s that she joined Snap-Her & recorded her first punk songs.
 This all-girl line-up was featured on the cover of Flipside Fanzine.
 Many said it was due to their short skirts and garter belts.
 Soon after, they were signed to the New Red Archives label out of San Francisco and run by UK Subs guitarist Nicky Garratt, who released the first full-length Snap-Her album "It Smells, It Burns, It Stings".